 Colorado Springs Utilities routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The table on the following pages shows the combined results of our monitoring for six water treatment plants for the period of January 1 through December 31, 2020, unless otherwise noted.
+The table on the following pages shows the combined results of our monitoring for six water treatment plants, including purchased water from Fountain Valley Authority, for the period of January 1 through December 31, 2021, unless otherwise noted.
 The State of Colorado requires us to monitor for certain contaminants less than once per your because the concentrations of these contaminants are not expected to vary significantly from year to year, or the system in not considered vulnerable to this type of contamination.
 Therefore, some of our data, though representative, may be more than a year old.

 Only detected contaminants sampled within the last 5 years appear in this report.
 If no table appears in this section, then no contaminants were detected in the last round of monitoring.